therepos/officejs/README.md

 ## Notes
 - Manifest uses absolute HTTPS URLs pointing at `https://<username>.github.io/officejs/...`.
-- Requirement set: Mailbox 1.10, Permission: ReadWriteItem.
-- Add more buttons by creating new function files and registering them in `manifest.xml`.
+- Add more buttons by creating new functions in taskpane.js.